 Broadleaved trees: birch, alder, willow and crab apple.

-The Welsh Government have produced planting guidance for Anglesey which encourages the use of Sweetchestnut and other large seed size producing broadleaved and coniferous trees:
+The Welsh Government has produced planting guidance for Anglesey which encourages the use of Sweet chestnut and other large seed size producing broadleaved and coniferous trees:

-The Trust are more than happy to provide guidance and advice to woodland owners.
+The Trust is more than happy to provide guidance and advice to woodland owners.